 24/7 Virtual Assistant is one of the companies that provides virtual assistant services to clients around the world.

-So, they also hire people who are not based in US to accommodate clients who are in different time zone.
+So, they also hire people who are not based in the US to accommodate clients who are in different time zones.

 So, how do you apply?

 If you would like to join their team, you can send your resume to email@example.com.